 - Eggs - The whole eggs are for the brownie batter, use large eggs and always free-range if you can.

 - Egg Whites - For best results, use fresh eggs, separated, rather than carton egg whites.
 You can technically use carton egg whites but the meringue may not whip up as much so your marshmallow will be less fluffy and voluminous.
-Don't throw away the egg yolks, you can use them in another recipe, like my Custard Donuts).
+Don't throw away the egg yolks, see my egg yolk recipes for ideas on how to use them.

 - Dark Chocolate - You definitely want to use dark chocolate here.
 Even if you're not a dark chocolate fan, it will give the brownies a deep chocolate flavor and there will still be plenty of sweetness from the other ingredients.

 These brownies don't contain any cocoa powder, the chocolate flavor all comes from the chocolate, so make sure it's high-quality.
-Also use real chocolate bars with at least 70% cocoa solids - not chocolate chips or candy bars. - Sugar - Use superfine white sugar (caster sugar) as it will dissolve into the egg whites easily.
-If you can't find this, regular granulated sugar is fine too.
+Also use real chocolate bars with at least 70% cocoa solids - not chocolate chips or candy bars. - Sugar - Use granulated sugar (caster sugar in the UK).

 - Vanilla - Use vanilla extract or vanilla bean paste.
 Bean paste will make some pretty speckles in your marshmallow.